siddhantrao23/scoop/README.md

 # scoop

 A simple clean newsletter delivery service in rust.
-Built using ["Zero To Production In Rust"](www.zero2prod.com), a book on API development using Rust.
+Done as a part of reading ["Zero To Production In Rust"](www.zero2prod.com), a book on API development using Rust.

 Public Endpoints:
 | Endpoint            |     Method        |